i3 User’s Guide

 This option determines which border style new windows will have.
 The default is normal.
 Note that default_floating_border applies only to windows which are starting out as floating windows, e.g., dialog windows, but not windows that are floated later on.

-Setting border style to pixel eliminates title bars.
+Setting border style to pixel eliminates title bars in split layouts.
 The border style normal allows you to adjust edge border width while keeping your title bar.

 Syntax: